javalite/javalite-site/content/src/activejdbc/record_creation.md

 There are many ways to create new records with ActiveJDBC.
-Let's explore them
+Let\'s explore them

 ## Use setter method